irgroup-classrooms/individual-assignments-piaa0802/assignments/02/linuxjourney.md

 *Intput:* file piasfile
 *Output:* piasfile: empty
 ### Quiz
-What command can you use to find the file type of a file?
+What's a good way to see the contents of a file?
-*Answer:* file
+*Answer:* cat